How to Keep Yourself Healthy in College | Useful Tips

 Attending college in 2021 is really frustrating for students, who are facing challenges unknown to past generations.
 Colleges and students are having to adjust their operation in response to the COVID-19 pandemic that has affected the educational experiences of learners.

 Of course, students are required to wear face masks and wash their hands more regularly than before.
 However, being healthy in college demands much more than wearing masks and washing hands.
 There are specific habits that you will need to embrace if you are to remain healthy and thrive as a student.
-Here are some useful tips.
+For instance, members of the transgender community may need to find a clinic that provides transgender healthcare services.

 Maintain a Clean Living Space